Customizing the SDK

 // mysqlConfig.RootCaPem = &rootCa

-// isolated by seed identity) is preserved.
+// token store).
+Per-tenant scoping (rows isolated by seed identity) is

-pool, err := breez_sdk_spark.CreateMysqlConnectionPool(mysqlConfig)
+storageBackend, err := breez_sdk_spark.MysqlStorage(mysqlConfig)

 if err != nil {